AI that gives teachers more time

 How do you work around school holidays and periods?

-We plan key milestones around school holidays where possible to minimise disruption.
-Go-live and major training moments fall where possible during a quiet period or a holiday, so teachers aren't distracted in the middle of an exam or reporting period.
+Key milestones are planned around school holidays where possible to minimise disruption.
+Go-live and major training moments fall where possible during a quiet period or a holiday, so teachers are not distracted in the middle of an exam or reporting period.
 Daily work runs in parallel without taking away from teaching time.

 Let's get acquainted.